New: Call for Proposals, Downtown Eastside Community Arts Fund Program 2018/2019

 - Projects must take place between July 2018 and June 2019, with a final report submitted by September 2019.

 - While the project must be a community-engaged arts project, the organizations do not need to be primarily arts organizations.

-- Projects should demonstrate primary impact within the Downtown Eastside community, although activities taking place outside of the neighbourhood can be included.
+- Projects should demonstrate primary impact within the Downtown Eastside community, although activities bridging to/taking place in other neighbourhoods in the city can be included.

 - Although not a requirement, projects involving meaningful collaboration with another organization (DTES or non-DTES) will be preferred.